La Salle Explorers: Sports sponsored

-A member of the Atlantic 10 Conference, La Salle University sponsors teams in 10 men's and 14 women's NCAA sanctioned sports, plus one men's sport that is not recognized by the NCAA.
+A member of the Atlantic 10 Conference, La Salle University sponsors teams in 7 men's and 11 women's NCAA sanctioned sports, plus one men's sport that is not recognized by the NCAA.
 The most recently added varsity sports are women's golf and men's and women's water polo, all added for 2016–17.
+Baseball was dropped after the 2021 season (2020–21 school year), but will be reinstated for the 2026 season.
+At the same time that baseball is reinstated, La Salle will add three new women's sports, all included in the NCAA Emerging Sports for Women program—acrobatics & tumbling, rugby, and triathlon.

 Men's basketball

 The men's basketball team has won eight City Championships (four were shared).
-In addition to the National Championship and NIT Championship, La Salle was also a national finalist in the 1955 NCAA Men's Division I Basketball Tournament and was named the 53rd "Greatest College Basketball Program of All-Time" by Street & Smith's in January 2005.
+In addition to the national championship and NIT Championship, La Salle was also a national finalist in the 1955 NCAA Men's Division I Basketball Tournament and was named the 53rd "Greatest College Basketball Program of All-Time" by Street & Smith's in January 2005.

 Only Duke (7) and UCLA (4) have had more National Players of the Year than La Salle, which has had three--- Lionel Simmons, Michael Brooks, and Tom Gola.
 Tom Gola was listed on "ESPN's Countdown to the Greatest" College basketball players as #17.